makerdao/mips/MIP10/mip10.md

 6. The Oracle Team publishes the [MIP10c3-Subproposal-Template](MIP10c3-Subproposal-Template.md) to the Oracle section of the Maker Forum for community review as well as submitting a PR to the MIPs Github repo.

-MIP10c3 subproposals must use the template located at **[MIP10c3-Subproposal-Template.md](MIP10c3-Subproposal-Template.md)**.

 This template is considered ratified once this MIP moves to Accepted status.

 ---

 ### MIP10c4: Process to Offboard Oracle

 Allow anyone to remove an Oracle using a MIP10c4 subproposal.

 MIP10c4 subproposals have the following parameters:

-MIP10c4 subproposals have the following parameters:
 - **Feedback Period:** 0 days
 - **Frozen Period:** 0 days

+MIP10c4 subproposals must use the template located at **[MIP10c4-Subproposal-Template.md](MIP10c4-Subproposal-Template.md)**.

 1. A community member or other 3rd party publishes the [MIP10c4-Subproposal-Template.md](MIP10c4-Subproposal-Template.md) in the Oracle section of the Maker Forum for community review as well as submitting a PR to the MIPs Github repo.

-2. After a period for the community to review and give feedback on the proposal, an Oracle Team may choose to take on the work required to continue the Oracle Offboarding process.
+2. After a period for the community to review and give feedback on the proposal, an Oracle Team may choose to commit to the work required to continue the Oracle Offboarding process.

 3. The Oracle Team(s) submit a Polling Vote to the Governance Portal.

 4. If the Polling Vote passes, any customers whitelisted on the Oracle are given 30 days notice that the Oracle is shutting down.
     - Notice is sent to each customer via the email provided in MIP10c9.

 5. The Oracle Team(s) complete the following technical deliverables:
     - Update price querying tool(s) to cease collecting data for the Oracle.